HRemonen/kanban-board/README.md

 5. Run the tests:

-If you wish to run backend tests, also copy your .env file to the [tests](src/server/tests) folder root.

-Run the tests after setting the testing .env file.
+Run the tests with the following command

 ```bash
 cd kanban-board